DivadNojnarg/blogdown_sources/content/blog/knobInput.md

 Additionally, your /www folder should contain both *jquery.knob.min.js* and *knob-input-binding.js*, the later is discussed below.

-2. Then, you need to create the related input-binding.
+- We create the related input-binding.
 This file should be put in the /www folder of the widget.
 To summarise, the input-binding will make the link between shiny and your new widget (see [here](https://shiny.rstudio.com/articles/building-inputs.html)).